Imaginaries in equicharacteristic zero henselian fields: Introduction

 \subsection{An imaginary Ax-Kochen-Ershov principle}

-In this paper, building on those previous works, we provide a common generalization of both \cref{EI def compl,Mari}, obtaining a general Ax-Kochen-Ershov principle for the classification of imaginaries, under a technical assumption of the value group:
+In this paper, we provide a common generalization of \cite{HilRid-EIAKE,Vic-EIACk} by obtaining a general Ax-Kochen-Ershov principle for the classification of imaginaries, under a mild technical assumption on the value group (we refer the reader to \cref{imaginary} for notation and definitions related to imaginaries).
+However, note that dealing with both an arbitrary residue field and a very general value group introduces new issues that were not present in either earlier works.
+We give details on some of the new tools required to deal with these issues after stating the main theorems.